 The effects of roughness on contact angle measurements depend greatly on how the liquid drop is deposited on the surface.
 Pinning around the perimeter of the drop due to the edges of the drop getting stopped from fully wetting out by asperities in the rough surface means that an accurate contact angle is harder to measure on a surface with certain textures.

 This is especially a problem with traditional contact angle measuring instruments that utilize a syringe, a pump, or a ‘liquid needle’ to deposit the liquid.
-A significant advantage of the Surface Analyst is the way it creates the drop on the surface from a pulsed stream of nanodroplets.
+A significant advantage of the Surface Analyst is how it creates the surface drop from a pulsed stream of nanodroplets.
 In this technique, called Ballistic Drop Deposition™, the impact of the nanodroplets impart large amounts of kinetic energy into the liquid drop during the deposition process.
 These impacts advance the drop perimeter over any surface asperities.
 The drop then recedes slightly in the inter-impact period due to liquid surface tension.
 This repeated advancing and receding of the drop perimeter during growth greatly reduces the tendency for the drop perimeter to be pinned by surface roughness.
 This creates particularly round drops whose contact angles can be measured as though the surface were smooth.
 Because of this, the Surface Analyst is much less sensitive to surface roughness and can still collect accurate, reliable contact angle measurements on any surface.

 In this chart below, you can see how the Surface Analyst is able to take reliable measurements on a variety of textured surfaces compared to a traditional benchtop goniometer.
 The contact angles gathered by the goniometer are much higher than the ones collected by the Surface Analyst due to the effects of pinning.